protago90/wmii_xo/README.md

 ### TicTacToe playrground
 -------
-**TicTacToe** is deterministic, zero-sum game with possible 19683 sates & 255168 possible gameplayes.
-This simple implementation is purposed for crash-testing agents ideas, mainly based on heurustic search. #Realized as UŁ WMiI project for AI course.
+**TicTacToe** is deterministic game with possible 19683 sates.
+This simple implementation is purposed for crash-testing algorithmic agents ideas, mainly based on heurustic search. *#Realized as UŁ WMiI project for AI course.*

 ##### #**QUICKTOUR**: